rodrigopk/nobel-list/README.md

 # Nobel List
 A simple React.js application that will query the Nobel API and list all of the prizes that have been awarded between 2015 and 2017 and what the laureate's motivation was.

+It is available at https://festive-williams-14fdfb.netlify.app

 ### Quickstart